jcoliz/WindowsAiEdgeLabCV/README.md

 # Step 1 - Train the Model

-## 1.1 - Gathering Training data
+## 1.1 - Gather Training Images
 1. Plug the USB camera into your lab PC
 1. Open the Windows Camera app from the Start Menu
 1. Take between 10-15 photos of each object you'd like to recognize with your model. **NOTE: More photos with different rotations and focal length should theoretically make for a better model!**
 1. Confirm your photos are in the ```Pictures > Camera Roll``` folder

-## 1.2 - Creating a Custom Vision Service Project
+## 1.2 - Create a Custom Vision Service Project
 1. Log into the [Custom Vision Service portal](https://www.customvision.ai/) using the provided Azure credentials (found in the credentials.txt file - see above)
 1. Choose the Directory associated with your Azure account
 1. Click 'New Project'